 B58 vs. S58 Horsepower & Torque

 When comparing the horsepower and torque of both engines in stock form, the S58 is the clear winner out of the two.
-With 473 hp (503 hp in Competition models) and 443 lb⋅ft of torque, it outputs significantly more power than even the higher output version of the B58, which comes in at 382 hp & 369 lb⋅ft of torque.
+With 473 hp (which escalates to 503 hp in Competition models) and 443 lb-ft of torque, it outputs significantly more power than even the higher-output version of the B58, which comes in at 382 hp & 369 lb-ft of torque.

 The S58 outputs more horsepower & torque than the B58